 (Don’t google before making a guess!).
 I have greater than 95% chance of guessing your answer correct.
 If I’m wrong, unfortunately or fortunately, you are one of the less than 5% outliers in the whole population!
-We believe we can use these shapes to inform design of tangible digital devices.

 The above example shows crossmodal correlation exists between 2D-shape recognition and phonemes.